 Is Your Posting Frequency Working For You Or Are You Working For It?

-Posting schedule is a topic that is often debated among bloggers.
-It’s not always easy to post on a schedule, especially when family and offline work calls, so let's talk about why you should consider posting schedule and what frequency you should post.
+Posting schedules are often debated among bloggers.
+It’s not always easy to post on a schedule, especially when family and offline work calls, so let's discuss whether you should consider a posting schedule and what frequency you should post.

-Before we get too far, we should also remember that a posting schedule does not mean you have to post 5 times a week.
+Before we get too far, remember that a posting schedule does not mean you have to post 5 times a week.
 Posting one time per week on the same day is still a schedule.

 Should You Have A Posting Schedule?

 One of the main arguments for not having a posting schedule is genuinely inspired posts.
-Being on a strict schedule can force you to publish posts that aren’t entirely polished; by only posting when you feel like posting, you ensure that your content is always inspired.
+Being on a strict schedule can force you to publish posts that aren’t entirely finished; by only posting when you feel like posting, you ensure your content is always inspired.

 The downfall of not having a schedule is you can easily never make time to post, and your blog and readership will die.
 Some also argue that unpredictable posting can hurt your following.
-To counter that just encourage readers to subscribe to your RSS, then they’ll know when to check your site.
+To counter that, just encourage readers to subscribe to your RSS, and then they’ll know they'll check your site.

-Posting on a schedule is great for building a reputation for being reliable and consistent.
-Your readers will know when to check your site, and people who stumble upon your site will know when to expect new work.
+Posting on a schedule is great for building a reputation for reliability and consistency.
+Your readers will know when to check your site, and people who stumble upon it will know when to expect new work.

-When you start running short on ideas, inspiration, or time, the deadline of a schedule can make your post articles that aren’t your best.
-One way Daniel Scocco mentions in his free ebook on how to combat this is filler posts.
-Instead of going for the fences with every article, try writing several good posts building up to one killer post.
+When you start running short on ideas, inspiration, or time, the deadline of a schedule can make your post articles that aren’t your baren'tne way Daniel Scocco mentions in his free ebook on how to combat this is filler posts.
+Instead of going for the fences with every article, try writing several good posts and building up to one killer post.

 Extra tip: Thurs/Friday after 3 pm have the highest CTR and number of retweets.